Last updated on August 27th, 2021

 I knew it was time to react and do something for myself and by myself.
 I had to regain my self-confidence, or at least to work in that direction.

 My first solo travel was to Morocco.
 I spent a few days visiting the Imperial cities, then to the south, exploring small villages, the wadi, and the desert.
 Come to think of it, my travel style emerged on that first trip.
 I bought my flight, booked the first night, and landed in Casablanca with my luggage and my Lonely Planet.
 I only had a rough itinerary in mind and decided day by day.

 Back then, I didn’t know that this first solo journey would become the beginning of a long series.
 In the last 25 years I’ve been traveling alone to many countries, some more relaxed, others – like Pakistan, South Africa, Guatemala, Venezuela – more challenging.
 And with solo travel came solo hiking.

 Internet and new technologies changed the way we travel.
 With a smartphone and a credit card, solo travel has become much easier than it was.
 Still, traveling alone for the first time remains a big decision.
 But believe me, if you follow a few simple rules, a solo trip can be one of the most enriching experiences in your life.

 Whether in your backyard or in a foreign country, safety is mostly a matter of common sense and awareness.
 Here are a few habits I developed over the years.
 They indeed are useful if you travel alone for the first time, but I like to remind them to myself from time to time.
 Because self-confidence is good, too much self-confidence is not.
 It may lead to underestimating the risks, and this happened to me a few times.

-Research your destination and prepare your solo trip
+Research your destination and prepare for your solo trip

 If you’re traveling alone, it’s always good to read about the country and the places you’ll be heading to.
 Research is all the most important if your destination is culturally very different from where you live.